 Students and/or guests who have a disability and/or accessibility requirements, are to please contact the Student Progress and Graduation Office.
 Staff will be available at the ceremonies to assist with any access requirements such as reserved aisle seating for guests in wheelchairs or with other requirements and seating in front rows for people with hearing or vision impairments.

 Arrangements can also be made for students with accessibility requirements who need assistance with transport to and from the venue.
 To assist in this process, email The Student Progress and Graduation Office with your ceremony details, student name, number of guests and assistance required.

-A cloak room service is not available at the Parliament House.
+A cloak room service is not available at the venue.
 Please make arrangements prior to the ceremony to store your belongings either on your person, or in another safe location.
 You cannot take bags, phones or other personal items up on stage when receiving an award.

 Presentation and Conferral

 The Chancellor will declare the proceedings open.
 The ushers will direct the candidates to move from their seats to the side of the dais.

 When a candidate's name is called, and as prompted by the usher, they should mount the dais and walk across to the Chancellor.
 Note that hats will not be doffed.
 The Chancellor will then present the testamur, which the candidate should take in the left hand.
 The Chancellor will then shake hands with the candidate.